 Alcohol consumption is on the increase (at least in the UK) with women in particular drinking more alcohol.
 Cancer Research UK estimates from the scientific research that around 4% of breast cancers in women in developed countries may be attributable to alcohol.
 This doesn’t mean you can’t drink any alcohol, but excessive alcohol consumption can lead to breast cancer.
 Many women fool themselves about how much alcohol they drink, but you cannot fool the body as it experiences the effect of that lack of control.

 A higher intake of meat (red meat, poultry, and processed meat) was associated with a significantly higher breast cancer incidence rate in a study published early 2008 (Eur J Canc Prev.
 2008;17:39-47) .
 The study looked at 378 women who developed breast cancer and matched them to controls who did not develop breast cancer.
 Every 25 gram increase in consumption of total meat, red meat, and processed meat led to a 9, 15, and 23 percent increase in risk of breast cancer, respectively.
-You don’t have to become a vegetarian, but decide to eat some delicious vegetarian meals every week.
+You don’t have to become a vegetarian, but decide to eat some delicious plant-based meals every week.
 You’ll probably save money and may well be surprised at just how tasty they can be.

 Remember the statistic – one in nine women will get breast cancer.
 If I told you that one in 9 women would win a 1000 pounds/dollars in a lottery, a lot of you would rush to buy a ticket.
 By acting on the information in this article you will be reducing you chances of buying that lottery ticket for breast cancer.